ApryseSDK/pdftron-react-native/README.md

 ```

 ##### getPageCropBox
-Get the crop box for specified page as a JSON object.
+Gets the crop box for specified page as a JSON object.

 Parameters: